 After we have understood the way the fretboard works along the strings, we need to connect them up by looking across the fretboard, at the relationship between the strings:

 Connecting this view -across the fretboard- with the way each string is divided into 12 tones -along the fretboard- gives us a full view the complete guitar fretboard chart!

-Guitar Fretboard Articles:1.
+Guitar Fretboard Series:1.
 Guitar Fretboard in Depth: section overview

 2.Guitar Notes: A view along the Fretboard, and other important points